edgardsoza/TDD-project/README.md

 <a name="readme-top"></a>

-# OOP School Library
+# TDD project

-Program based on Ruby to implement classes and objects.
+Program based on Ruby to implement TDD techniques.

 <!-- TABLE OF CONTENTS -->